execution-flows/fy/documentation_site/docs/index.md

 greet(datetime.utcnow().isoformat())
 ```

-We cannot determine just by looking at the code whether this was intentional or the desired outcome.
+We cannot determine just by looking at the code whether this was an error or intentional.

 Here’s an example of a ___fy___ flow with a related method and property that greets the user and returns no value.